If you've ever wanted a cake that tastes like your favourite coffee order in dessert form - this Chocolate Espresso Cake is it!

 Add Wet Ingredients

-Into the flour mixture, add the eggs, vegetable oil, fresh milk and vanilla and mix until combined and free from lumps.
+Whisk the eggs, vegetable oil, fresh milk, and vanilla together in a jug or bowl, then add to the dry ingredients and whisk until combined and free from lumps.

 Scrape down the sides and bottom of the bowl with a spatula or wooden spoon to ensure there are no dry ingredients stuck there.